econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 ![](/img/VercelDeploy.png)

-*note you may see the errors below if you do not have access to the TradingView submodule, but the website will still deploy normally!
+*Note: You may see the errors below if you do not have access to the TradingView submodule, but the website will still deploy normally!

 ![](/img/VercelErrors.png)

 Congrats!
-You will then be taken to the page hosted on vercel!
+You will then be taken to the page hosted on Vercel!

 ![](/img/VercelCongrats.png)